KTheXIII/embedded_system/Assembly/README.md

 ls /dev/tty.*
 ```

 If your device is not showing up then you'll need to pull reset to ground twice.
-And run the command again you'll see a device with this naming `/dev/tty.usbmodem*`, copy this name.
+And run the command again and you'll see a device with this naming `/dev/tty.usbmodem*`, copy this name.

 **Using installed avrdude**